mlopes/marco-lopes.com/articles/_posts/2019/2019-04-26-Currying-and-Partial-Application.md

 a function with more than one parameter, behind the scenes that functions just takes one parameter and returns another function that takes one parameter and so on.
-In _Scala_, functions are not inherently pure, so you have to manually curry a function, because if a function performs an effect the interpreter won't know if it can partially apply it without breaking it's procedural order, for example, in the case of a function that requests input from the user, that action doesn't depend on the function inputs, but subsequent instructions on that function might.
+In _Scala_, functions are not inherently pure, so you have to manually curry a function, because if a function performs a side effect the interpreter won't know if it can partially apply it without breaking it's procedural order, for example, in the case of a function that requests input from the user, that action doesn't depend on the function inputs, but subsequent instructions on that function might.
 So, if you want a function to be curried,